Virginia Heritage Grain Project

 Distillers, Farmers, and our Futures

-By looking at alternative grains, we are:
+By looking at alternative heritage grains, we:

-- Adding much needed diversity to crop rotation
+- Diversify crop rotation

 Our Project Goals